gbif/ssg-gb23/content/01_programme/en.md

 *- Return from waterfalls on internal transport (“pau-de-arara”) with 3 km road to the headquarters.*
 *- Level of difficulty: Easy-moderate*

-*3. Long trail:*
-*- 4 km walk in 4 hours and 30 minutes on a 400 m irregular surface.*
-*- Visits to 30 waterfalls with stops to rest and bathing.*
-*- Level of difficulty: Moderate*

 __Lunch__

 *Lunch at Chapada Imperial is prepared daily with fresh ingredients, promoting cultural revival from the local cuisine.*